Take advantage of our limited time offer. Enter promo code GET30 to save up to 30%. See offer details.

 5. The cost of living in Phoenix is only slightly higher than the national average.

-Compared to coastal metropolitan cities like San Francisco, San Diego, and New York City, Phoenix is much more affordable.
-According to RentCafe, Phoenix’s cost of living is three percent lower than the state average, but it is four percent higher than the national average (consider that San Francisco’s cost of living, though, is 94 percent higher than the national average).
+Compared to coastal metropolitan cities like San Francisco, San Diego, and New York City, the cost of living in Phoenix, Arizona, is much more affordable.
+According to RentCafe, the cost of living in Phoenix is two percent lower than the state average, but it is four percent higher than the national average (consider that San Francisco’s cost of living, though, is 76 percent higher than the national average).

 For those who live on a fixed income, like retirees, Phoenix is an ideal location because not only does it have a low cost of living, but property taxes are also lower than other large retirement destinations like Boca Raton or Orlando.
 There’s also a notable tax savings for all Phoenix residents because of the city’s hefty tourism income.